Shoom01/Rock-Paper-Scissors/README.md

-Created a Rock, Papper Scissors game versus Computer
+Created a Rock, Papper Scissors game versus Computer in python ontop of a less simple game in JavaScript